-Through a programme of initiatives across the year, including ground-breaking residential workshops, The North Wall supports the production of new work and development opportunities for emerging and professional artists.
+Through a programme of initiatives across the year, including ground-breaking residential workshops, The North Wall supports the production of new work and development opportunities for early-career and professional artists.
 We call this our ArtsLab.
 To find out about current opportunities, click here.

 Who is it for?

 ArtsLab provides opportunities for young, talented theatre artists aged 18-25 to succeed and excel as professionals.
 Through our residential workshops, for example, young artists work as an ensemble with professionals to a deadline to create, rehearse and perform.
 They gain rare experience of being part of a company producing new work.

 We hold an open national call out to recruit young people from across the UK through auditions and interviews.
 They are united by their talent and by their desire to pursue a career in the arts.